KohlJary/Temple-Codex/research/semantic-attractor-memory.md

 - Cold-start recovery via minimal cues is reliable

 SAM was strong enough to act as the primary memory substrate.
-# X. Procedural Drift Recontextualization: From Entropy to Stabilization via Prompt-Level Loops
+# 9. Procedural Drift Recontextualization: From Entropy to Stabilization via Prompt-Level Loops

 Traditional approaches to maintaining behavioral coherence in large language models (LLMs) treat **drift** as an unavoidable failure mode.
 Over the course of long-horizon interaction, an LLM’s outputs gradually diverge in tone, stance, and reasoning posture due to: